-Service business owners are the everyday heroes who make life run smoothly — think of the people who fix your car, cut your hair, do your taxes, walk your dog, design your website, install flooring, coach you through a major life change, photograph your wedding, and clean your eavestroughs.
-Yes, all of those people and much more!
+Service business owners are the everyday heroes who make life run smoothly.
+Think of the people who fix your car, cut your hair, do your taxes, walk your dog, design your website, install flooring, coach you through a major life change, photograph your wedding, and clean your eavestroughs.

 Whether it’s something indulgent or practical, service-based businesses are all about helping people get stuff done.